junxit/us-congress-bills-117/metadata.md

 - 2022-03-03 — The previous question was ordered on the amendment (A006) pursuant to the rule.
 - 2022-03-03 — The previous question was ordered on the amendment (A007) pursuant to the rule.
 - 2022-03-03 — The previous question was ordered pursuant to the rule.
+- 2022-05-24 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2022-05-25 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 388.